NaitikSanas/Edge-CPU-8-bit-V2.0-For-FPGAs/README.md

 # Edge-CPU-8-bit-V2.0-For-FPGAs
-CPU edge is light weight general purpose Soft core processor for FPGAs with powerful 49 instructions can be clocked up to 70 MHz*.
+CPU edge is light weight general purpose Soft core processor for FPGAs with powerful 49 instructions can be clocked up to 70 MHz*. this is very early stage version with extermly limited functionalities. (limitations and Future Plans of development is mentioned in Last)
 # Features:
 2 bidirectional IO ports
 Extensible peripherals upto 256 by using the internal CPU bus.